kayebohemier/workflow/README.md

 # DataRescue Workflow -- Overview

-This document describes the workflow we use for the [DataRefuge project](http://www.ppehlab.org/), both at in-person events and when people work remotely.
-It explains the process that a url/dataset goes through from the time it has been identified by a [seeder & sorter](seednsort.md) as "uncrawlable" until it is made available as a record in the [datarefuge.org](http://www.datarefuge.org) ckan data catalog.
-The process involves several distinct stages, and is designed to maximize smooth hand-offs so that each phase is handled by someone with distinct expertise in the area they're tackling, while the data is always being tracked for security.
+This document describes the workflow used at in-person events and remotely to move data into [datarefuge.org](http://www.datarefuge.org).
+It explains the process that a url/dataset goes through after it has been identified as vulnerable, either by a researcher, or by a [seeder & sorter](seednsort.md) at an event marking it as "uncrawlable."
+The process of moving the information from the website into the CKAN dat catalog at [datarefuge.org](http://www.datarefuge.org) involves several distinct stages, and is designed to maximize smooth hand-offs so that each phase is handled by someone with expertise in the area they're tackling, while the data is always being tracked for security.

 ## Before you begin
 We are so glad that you are participating in this project!